All Insights

 State CISO, Florida

-I was, at the same time, managing cybersecurity operations across 35 Florida state agencies and writing doctoral research on FAIR risk quantification.
-I knew the frameworks.
-I had read the definitions.
-And I kept running into the same quiet problem: every formal model of risk I had studied assumed, at some level, that you get to measure before you act.
+Years later, managing cybersecurity operations across dozens of state agencies and writing doctoral research on FAIR risk quantification, I kept running into the same quiet problem: every formal model of risk I had studied assumed, at some level, that you get to measure before you act.

 That assumption is more dangerous than most practitioners realize.